 Lorna Probert, Head of Interactive Production, Aardman added: “When telling the narrative of real individuals that have been affected in such a dramatic way it was really important to us that the characters felt authentic.
 Working with CAMERA to motion capture our actress to this level of facial detail helped us convey the emotions of the performance so the audience could feel properly immersed in their story.”

-The documentary was nominated for several awards last year, including the 2018 Raindance Film Festival and the 2018 Sheffield Doc Fest.
+The documentary was nominated for several awards, including the 2018 Raindance Film Festival and the 2018 Sheffield Doc Fest.
 It is available to download for free on Oculus Rift.
 The team recently worked with Aardman on the narrative adventure game 11-11: Memories Retold, which used motion capture technology to animate the characters.